-(66) “Natural gas” means a mixture of gaseous hydrocarbons and other compounds with at least 80 percent methane by volume.
+(70) “Natural gas” means a mixture of gaseous hydrocarbons and other compounds with at least 80 percent methane by volume.

-(67) “OR-GREET” means the Greenhouse gases, Regulated Emissions, and Energy in Transportation (GREET) model developed by Argonne National Laboratory that DEQ modifies and maintains for use in Oregon.
-The most current version is OR-GREET 2.0.
-DEQ will make available a copy of OR-GREET 2.0 on its website.
+(71) “OR-GREET” means the Greenhouse gases, Regulated Emissions, and Energy in Transportation (GREET) model developed by Argonne National Laboratory that DEQ modifies and maintains for use in the Oregon Clean Fuels Program.
+The most current version is OR-GREET 3.0.
+DEQ will make available a copy of OR-GREET 3.0 on its website.
+As used in this rule, OR-GREET refers to both the full model and the fuel-specific simplified calculators that the program has adopted.

-(68) “Physical Transport Mode” means the applicable combination of actual fuel delivery methods, such as truck routes, rail lines, pipelines and any other fuel distribution methods through which the regulated party reasonably expects the fuel to be transported under contract from the entity that generated or produced the fuel, to any intermediate entities and ending in Oregon.
+(72) “Physical Transport Mode” means the applicable combination of actual fuel delivery methods, such as truck routes, rail lines, pipelines and any other fuel distribution methods through which the regulated party reasonably expects the fuel to be transported under contract from the entity that generated or produced the fuel, to any intermediate entities and ending in Oregon.